efnats/chiagarden/plotting/README.md

-# plot_counter - Displays amount of plots for each Compression Level
+# plot_counter - Displays amount of plots for each C-level

 `plot_counter`: A script that counts Chia plots on multiple disks and calculates their total size in TiB (tebibytes).
 The script will scan mounted disks at a specified interval and display the count and size of plots found for each compression level.
 The results are displayed in a table format in the terminal.